hphelion/documentation/cloudos/services.md

 This topic describes the HP Cloud OS value-add services.

+## Eden Service

+Will add info here ... this is just a PLACEHOLDER.

 ## Eve Service

 Will add info here ... this is just a PLACEHOLDER.